 One way of minimizing an increase is to have teens take driving lessons through a professional driver training institution.
 Some companies offer discounts for students who’ve learned safe driving practices from professional instructors.

-AAA Northeast offers behind-the-wheel instruction in Rhode Island, Massachusetts and Connecticut.
+AAA Northeast offers behind-the-wheel instruction in Rhode Island, New York, New Jersey, Massachusetts and Connecticut.

 Some companies also offer discounts for students who earn good grades in school.
 These discounts typically apply to students who have at least a “B” average.